 As you can see the seam is not really perfect, it’s a little bit overstretched because the fabric is lightweight and because the stitch goes back and forth, back and forth.

 But with medium-weight cotton knit fabric which is less stretchy, this overcasting stitch works very nicely.

 Double Overedge Stitch

 The next type of overcasting stitches is called Double overedge stitch in my sewing machine manual.
 They say it’s good for fabrics that tend to fray extensively such as linens and gabardines.
 Two rows of stitches are simultaneously sewn over the fabric edge to prevent the fabric from fraying.
-This stitch works only with medium to heavy weight fabric.
-I am using a overcasting presser foot C.
+This stitch works only with medium to heavy-weight fabric.
+I am using an overcasting presser foot C.

 These overlock stitches look really nice on the pink cotton fabric.